kaanyillmazz/RedLink/README.md

 # About
 This project was implemented with React and Metarial ui.
 Created with node.js.
 For Database I used Mockend and Axios.
 Mockend doesn't let server side changes so all changes to database are client side.
 To start first build the project from dependancies.
-For Redux version without Axios check: [BLink](https://github.com/kaanyillmazz/BLink).
+For Redux version without Axios check here: [BLink](https://github.com/kaanyillmazz/BLink).

 # Getting Started with Create React App